-SAMPLE LETTER OF RECOMMENDATION FOR PARTIALACCREDITATION (Ideally from attorney or fully accredited representative)
+SAMPLE LETTER OF RECOMMENDATION FOR PARTIALACCREDITATION (Ideally from attorney or accredited representative)

-The information underlined does not necessarily need to be included but can be helpful to assist in OLAP's Character and Fitness Determination.
+The information underlined does not necessarily need to be included but can be helpful to assist in the DOJ R & A Program's Character and Fitness Determination.
 All details should be personalized.